 Dina Mitrani is the founder and director of Mitrani Gallery in Miami, Florida.
 After more than 20 years in the fine art world—both in Miami and New York—Dina decided to open a gallery focusing exclusively on photography in November 2008.
 In addition to running the gallery, Dina also served as an art consultant and advisor for both novice and established collectors at private and public institutions.

-As a member of the curator panel for our Project Review: Gallery Focus, Dina is reviewing projects from the LensCulture community and offering advice on how to advance your photography practice.
-Read on for her tips about creating an eye-catching CV, working with collectors and clients, and more—
+In this interview, she offers advice on how to advance your photography practice, including tips about creating an eye-catching CV, working with collectors and clients, and more—

 LensCulture: What first motivated your decision to open a gallery in Miami?